Eyelid Surgery

 Am I a Candidate?

 Eyelid surgery is open to a wide range of candidates, as the techniques used do not place significant strain on the body compared to other surgeries.
 The first feature of a good candidate is an optimistic yet healthy approach to plastic surgery.
-Additionally, a few things should be considered when discussing your candidacy.
+Ideal candidates will also need to be in overall good health, with no conditions that could increase surgical risk.

 • Do you have any current eyelid or eye infections or injuries?
 You will need to wait for those to resolve before surgery.